bhanu0925/PythonAdvancedProgramming/README.md

   Cups A and B swap, so the ball is at position A.
   Cups C and A swap, so the ball is at position C.
   Cups A and B swap, but the ball is at position C, so it doesn&#39;t move.

+  **PythonAdvancedProgramming_12**

+  1. For this challenge, forget how to add two numbers together.
+The best explanation on what to do for this function is this meme:

+Examples
+meme_sum(26, 39) ➞ 515
+ 2+3 = 5, 6+9 = 15
+ 26 + 39 = 515
+meme_sum(122, 81) ➞ 1103
+ 1+0 = 1, 2+8 = 10, 2+1 = 3
+ 122 + 81 = 1103
+meme_sum(1222, 30277) ➞ 31499

+2. Given an integer, create a function that returns the next prime.
+If the number is prime, return the number itself.
+Examples

+next_prime(12) ➞ 13
+next_prime(24) ➞ 29
+next_prime(11) ➞ 11
+ 11 is a prime, so we return the number itself.

+3. If a person traveled up a hill for 18mins at 20mph and then traveled back down the same path at 60mph then their average speed traveled was 30mph.
+Write a function that returns the average speed traveled given an uphill time, uphill rate and a downhill rate.
+Uphill time is given in minutes.
+Return the rate as an integer (mph).
+No rounding is necessary.
+Examples
+ave_spd(18, 20, 60) ➞ 30
+ave_spd(30, 10, 30) ➞ 15
+ave_spd(30, 8, 24) ➞

+4. The Kempner Function, applied to a composite number, permits to find the smallest integer greater than zero whose factorial is exactly divided by the number. kempner(6) ➞ 3
+1! = 1 % 6 &gt; 0
+2! = 2 % 6 &gt; 0
+3! = 6 % 6 === 0
+kempner(10) ➞ 5
+1! = 1 % 10 &gt; 0
+2! = 2 % 10 &gt; 0
+3! = 6 % 10 &gt; 0
+4! = 24 % 10 &gt; 0
+5! = 120 % 10 === 0
+A Kempner Function applied to a prime will always return the prime itself. kempner(2) ➞ 2 kempner(5) ➞ 5

+Given an integer n, implement a Kempner Function.
+Examples
+kempner(6) ➞ 3
+kempner(10) ➞ 5
+kempner(2) ➞ 2

+5. You work in a factory, and your job is to take items from a conveyor belt and pack them into boxes.
+Each box can hold a maximum of 10 kgs.
+Given a list containing the weight (in kg) of each item, how many boxes would you need to pack all of the items?
+Example
+boxes([2, 1, 2, 5, 4, 3, 6, 1, 1, 9, 3, 2]) ➞ 5
+ Box 1 = [2, 1, 2, 5] (10kg)
+ Box 2 = [4, 3] (7kg)
+ Box 3 = [6, 1, 1] (8kg)
+ Box 4 = [9] (9kg)
+ Box 5 = [3, 2] (5kg)

 **PythonAdvancedProgramming_25**